Skip to content

 Logging

-The logging package provides a simple and easy-to-configure logging system.
+The logging package provides a simple, zero-config logging system following the 12-factor app methodology.

 Backend Selection